Reluctant Slovenia faces fire sale of state assets

 According to former Finance Minister Janez Sustersic, in office for a year until January, state firms are run by a system of party quotas and horse-trading over who is appointed to the supervisory boards, management and even lower posts.

-"The present way of managing (state companies) is the main reason why we need privatization," Sustersic told Slovenian daily Delo in an interview published on May 22.
+"The present way of managing (state companies) is the main reason why we need privatisation," Sustersic told Slovenian daily Delo in an interview published on May 22.
 "The logic of party quotas is one of the worst things that exist...

 "Nobody knows what parallel deals are made when positions in state companies are being traded," he said.

-Center-left Prime Minister Alenka Bratusek's two-month-old coalition government, an awkward alliance of right and left, is split too, with the second largest party, the Social Democrats, successors to the former Communist party, openly critical.
+Centre-left Prime Minister Alenka Bratusek's two-month-old coalition government, an awkward alliance of right and left, is split too, with the second largest party, the Social Democrats, successors to the former Communist party, openly critical.

 "We should sell companies that the state does not know how to manage, while the sale of those that offer stable employment and pour profits into the state budget is harder to understand," said the party's deputy leader, Agriculture Minister Dejan Zidan.